lcontro/Exam-COD-QA-Automation/README.md

 - I use it in my day to day and it seems to me the minimum for any type of development.
 - You will be able to evaluate my way of working and you will be able to follow up on my process and my thoughts.
 - It's the best way to share the code without thinking about permission, access and so on.
 - As indicated by good practices, I created a branch for each feature I wanted to do.
 At the end of this file you can see the history of the "versions" to also understand how the branch order was without having to see the merges and the history.
+- As indicated by good practices, i implemented conventional commit messaging.

 The first thing I obviously did was install playwright and generated the structure that I consider to be the best for this type of project.
 This structure is explained a little below.